kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

 # Implementation Phases
 1. **M** Refactor multus as a thick cni plugin.
-2. **M** Refactor multus to allow adding / removing only new networks
+2. **M** Expose an extra endpoint in multus to allow adding / removing specific attachments
-3. **C** Consume this updated multus functionality via CNAO
+3. Add a controller monitoring pod attachment updates
-4. **K** Add the hot-plug / hot-unplug functionality to KubeVirt
+4. **C** Consume this dynamic networks functionality via CNAO
-5. **M** Take into account the existing interfaces when multus implicitly generates new interface names
+5. **K** Add the hot-plug functionality to KubeVirt for L2 and L3 networks (with IPAM enabled on the pod interface)
-6. **M** update the default route on the pod whenever the NIC holding the default route is hot-unplugged.
-It should now point to the cluster's default network - managed by Kubernetes.
+6. **K** Add the hot-unplug functionality to KubeVirt for L2 and L3 networks

 **Notes:**
 * the action items listed above have either `M`, `K`, or `C` to